 The alarm function compares user programmed values of alarm time and date (stored in the registers 0x01-5) with the corresponding time of day and date values.
-When a match occurs, the alarm internal flag (AF) is set and an interrupt is generated on INT pin if alarm interrupt enable (AIE) bit is set.
+When a match occurs, the alarm internal flag (AF) is set and an interrupt is generated on INT pin if Alarm Interrupt Enable (AIE) bit is set.

-There are four alarm match fields - date, hours, minutes, and seconds.
+There are four alarm match fields: date, hours, minutes, and seconds.
 Each of these fields has a match bit that is used to determine if the field is used in the alarm match logic.
 Setting the match bit to '0' indicates that the corresponding field is used in the match process.
 Depending on the match bits, the alarm occurs as specifically as once a month or as frequently as once every minute.
 Selecting none of the match bits (all 1s) indicates that no match is required and therefore, alarm is disabled.
-Selecting all match bits (all 0s) causes an exact time and date match.
+Selecting all match bits (all 0s) causes an exact time and date match

 There are two ways to detect an alarm event: by reading the AF flag or monitoring the INT pin.
 The AF flag in the flags register at 0x00 indicates that a date or time match has occurred.
-The AF bit is set to "1" when a match occurs.
+The AF bit is set to '1' when a match occurs.
 Reading the flags register clears the alarm flag bit (and all others).
 A hardware interrupt pin may also be used to detect an alarm event.

-To set, clear or enable an alarm, set the 'W' bit (in flags register - 0x00) to '1' to enable writes to alarm registers.
+To set, clear or enable an alarm, set the 'W' bit (in the flags register - 0x00) to '1' to enable writes to alarm registers.
 After writing the alarm value, clear the 'W' bit back to '0' for the changes to take effect.

-Note CY14B101P requires the alarm match bit for seconds (0x02 - D7) to be set to '0' for proper operation of alarm flag and interrupt.
+Note CY14B101P requires the alarm match bit for seconds (bit 'D7' in Alarm-Seconds register 0x02) to be set to '0' for proper operation of Alarm Flag and Interrupt.